top of page

 Be Careful with Convertibles: Your SAFE May Hurt You

-Well, watch out.
-If you are a startup founder or CEO considering using a convertible note, a SAFE, or another type of convertible instrument; there is a little-known aspect of such instruments that can cost you a lot in equity dilution: the denominator.
+If you are a startup founder or CEO considering using a convertible note, a SAFE, or another type of convertible instrument; there is a little-known aspect of convertibles that can cost you a lot in equity dilution: the denominator.
+More specifically, the number of shares included in the denominator when the SAFE converts.

 How to Calculate Conversion Price per Share